-- What is the overall cost to refinish hardwood and does it include labor costs?
+- What is the overall cost to refinish hardwood?
 Request a printed out copy of the estimate, or ask that the estimate be emailed to you directly.
 Use this estimate as a receipt in case you have any issues about a changing price as the work progresses.

 - Is there a limit for square footage to be covered?
 If so, what is it?
 Make it a point to ask about a square foot minimum on the hardwood flooring installation sale.
 Some homeowners see an amazing sale and want to take advantage of it for the one room in their home they have been meaning to update with engineered wood.
 However, some companies may not offer major promotions for a small square footage.
 That scenario might cost them more than what they would make as a profit, so be sure to get clarification before you pay anything.

 - Does the promotional stand true for all products, or is it conditional to only certain products throughout the house?
 When it comes to advertisements promoting free hardwood floor installation, homeowners tend to get very excited about how they could use the sale for the specific needs of their homes.
 For example, you may want to use the sale to finally put real oak flooring in your bedroom, but you also want to use the sale to replace the laminate flooring in your kitchen.
 Check with the company issuing the promotions to see if you can mix and match products before you get too ahead of yourself in this process.